nftchance/longtails/docs/strategies/social/freemason-frontrunning.md

 There is profit to capture from VCs that have more wealth than sense.
 Turn the tables and make them enjoy the retail experience.

+## Workflow

+1. Get all the top collections of an NFT collection
+2. Keep track of the new accounts that they follow
+3. Build a summary of newly followed accounts
+4. Output the list of 'to watch' twitter accounts

 ## Functions

 The needed functionality of a following frontrunner would be best given human discretion.
 So, a simple rundown / spreadsheet that can be utilized for daily analysis is more than enough.
 Should just use [NFTInspect](http://nftinspect.xyz) to pull down the owners / followers of a brand.